OCR-D/spec/web_api.md

-# Web API
+# OCR-D Network

-## Why do we need a Web API?
+## 1. Why do we need OCR-D Network?

 After having processors running locally via the [CLI](https://ocr-d.de/en/spec/cli), communication over network is the natural extension.
-Offering OCR-D as a Service over the web should improve the flexibility, scalability and reliability of the system.
-The WebAPI specification presents ideas behind the endpoints, how to use them, and technical details happening in the background.
-When using OCR-D as service a common interface should make it easier to use different providers of a service offering OCR-D.
+The [OCR-D Network]((https://github.com/OCR-D/core/tree/master/ocrd_network/ocrd_network)) package, which is implemented as part of [OCR-D/core](https://github.com/OCR-D/core), allows users to set up OCR-D in a distributed environment.
+This setup greatly improves the flexibility, scalability and reliability of OCR-D.

 ## The Specification

-The Web API specification can be found [here](openapi.yml).
+When having OCR-D running over network, it should expose endpoints to allow users' interactions.
+Those endpoints are described [here](openapi.yml).
 It follows the [OpenAPI specification](https://swagger.io/specification/).
-There are 4 parts to be implemented: discovery, processing, workflow, and workspace.
+Most endpoints are already included in [OCR-D/core](https://github.com/OCR-D/core).
+The rest could be implemented by the organization which uses it.
+There are 4 parts in the specification: discovery, processing, workflow, and workspace.

 **Discovery**: The service endpoints in this section provide information about the server.
 They include, but are not limited to, hardware configuration, installed processors, and information about each processor.